atosti/java-testing/README.md

    * Although the tests are in a separate folder, put them in the same **_package_** as your source.
 This gives your tests the permissions required to perform [reflection](https://docs.oracle.com/javase/tutorial/reflect/), allowing for testing of private methods (should you choose to do so).

 ## Formatting guidelines
-### Breakdown of Test Files
+### Breaking down test files
 It can often become challenging to decide if/when to break a test class into smaller files focused on examining a single method.
 * One suggestion is to only do this if many tests exist who share common, lengthy setup parameters that could benefit from being in a separate file.

-### Naming convention of files
-Select a consistent naming convention
-* The typical naming convention for tests is pre-pending or post-pending `Test` to the name of the file being testing.
-This is up to you to decide, but the decision should be _**uniform**_, don't mix these two formats.

-`MyService.java - The service you wish to test`
+### File naming conventions
+The two most common conventions are to either prepend or append `Test` to the name of the service being tested.
+Both have pros/cons which are discussed [here](https://stackoverflow.com/questions/3146821/naming-convention-junit-suffix-or-prefix-test).
+   * Whichever you choose, remember to be consistent and ensure your team only uses one or the other (never mix them).

-`TestMyService.java - The test with a pre-pended identifier`
+     `TestMyService.java - File name with prepended identifier`

-`MyServiceTest.java - The test with a post-pended identifier`
+     `MyServiceTest.java - File name with appended identifier`

-## Naming convention of tests
-* Inside your test files, the methods should follow a naming convention similar to:
+### Test naming conventions
+Within your test files, the methods should all be named so that it's immediately evident what is being tested and why a test may have failed.
+There are many [popular options](https://dzone.com/articles/7-popular-unit-test-naming) for naming, however I've outlined my preference(and the format used in my examples) below.

      `MethodName_StateUnderTest_ExpectedBehavior - Naming convention`

      `myService_AllParametersNull_AssertReturnsFalse() - Example`

-## Writing Tests
+## Writing tests
-### Mocking and Stubbing
+### Mocking and stubbing
 * Allows you to “call” methods without truly calling a method.
 Instead, a fake method is called which has a return value hard-coded by you.

 * Helpful in mocking database or third-party service interactions